musictechlab/mtl-wavesurfer-audioplayer/README.md

 - Inputs:
 - - `icon` - the name of icon that should be rendered
 - - `disabled` - indicates if button should be disabled or not
-- - `small` - indicates if button should be displayed ins small mode
+- - `small` - indicates if button should be displayed in small mode
 - Outputs:
 - - `click` - emitted after clicking on button